Embedded Graph Convolutional Networks for Real-Time Event Data Processing on SoC FPGAs: The proposed method

-The operation of an event camera is governed by a~threshold mechanism, which determines whether the change in light intensity for a~specific pixel exceeds a~predefined threshold \(C\).
-The change in light intensity is typically measured in a~logarithmic scale to accommodate a~wide dynamic range of lighting conditions.
-The process is expressed by:
+Event cameras are characterised by the ability to capture changes in brightness at the individual pixel level, which distinguishes them from traditional frame-based cameras.
+The operation of an event generation is governed by a~threshold mechanism, which determines whether the change in light intensity for a~specific pixel exceeds a~predefined value.
+The outcome of this process is an event stream that can be described as a~sequence of tuples \(ev_i = (u_i, t_i, p_i)\), where \(u_i = (x_i, y_i)\) indicates the pixel location at which the event was generated, \(t_i\) is the timestamp, and \(p_i \in \{-1, 1\}\) denotes whether the change was negative or positive, respectively.

-where \(L(u, t)\) represents the logarithmic light intensity at a~given pixel location \(u = (x, y)\) at time \(t\), while \(\Delta t\) indicates the time elapsed since the last event was recorded and \(p\) defines the polarisation of the brightness change.
-The outcome of this process is an event stream that can be described as a~sequence of values \(E = \{x, y, t, p\}\).
-This method ensures that data is only captured and recorded when actual changes in light intensity occur.

-One of the key advantages of event cameras is their ability to operate with very high temporal resolution of timestamps of up to 1 microsecond (1 MHz clock) and the ability to record events with an interval of up to 10 microseconds (specific values depend on the camera model, as well as the scenario under consideration).
-Moreover, the independent operation of each pixel in an event camera contributes to its high dynamic range (120 dB compared to 50-60 dB for traditional cameras).
-This makes them extremely effective in difficult lighting conditions, for example during night driving or with high illumination contrasts.